munishasharma/cypress/README.md

 # Folder structure:-

 1) fixtures
-	1) config.json:- Configurations like reporting configurations is available.
-	2) locators.json:-Data Selectors will be available here.
+	1) search.json:- Contains text that needs to be compared

 2) integration
-	1) login.js:- Test cases for Login Functionality.
+	1) searchbing.js:- Test cases for search functionality
-	2) setting.js:- Test cases for setting.
+	2) searchgoogle.js:- Test Cases for the google functionality

 3) plugins:- I don't have any plugin at the moment, but plugins will be available here)